 Hunting in the night is not an easy task.
 After all, humans are designed to rely on light such as the sun to view the surroundings easily.
 However, modern technology has allowed us to observe things in pitch-black environments.
-With the help of thermal scopes, any hunter can enjoy the thrill of seeking prey in the middle of the night.
+With the help of thermal optics, any hunter can enjoy the thrill of seeking prey in the middle of the night.

 Thermal imaging refers to technology that captures infrared energy light emitted by objects due to heat.
 Using data from infrared radiation and infrared emission sensors (IR sensors), computers inside thermal imagers assign color values to the information.
-This gives a detailed view of the heat map of any subject viewed from the lens.
+This gives a detailed view of the heat map of any subject viewed from the lens cap.

 Why are thermal monoculars so expensive?

 Here are some reasons why most thermal monoculars cost a lot.

 Applied technology and production

 Thermal monoculars or scopes use unique technology compared to regular security cameras, which use photosensors to capture and write data into a picture.
 In the first place, it does not rely on any light sensor to function.
 It instead uses the power of heat to map the colors of a given object.